Jermaine Carter

-Jermaine Carter Jr. (born January 14, 1995) is an American football linebacker for the Cleveland Browns of the National Football League (NFL).
+Jermaine Carter Jr. (born January 14, 1995) is an American professional football linebacker.
 He played college football at Maryland, where he led the Terrapins with at least 90 tackles per year his last three seasons.
+He played in the National Football League (NFL) for the Carolina Panthers and Cleveland Browns.

 Professional career

 Carolina Panthers

-Carter was drafted by the Carolina Panthers in the fifth round (161st overall) of the 2018 NFL Draft.
+Carter was drafted by the Carolina Panthers in the fifth round (161st overall) of the 2018 NFL draft.

 In his first season in the NFL in 2018, Carter played in 16 games and had six solo tackles with one for a loss and 5 tackle assists.
 In the first NFL game of the 2019 season, Carter had three solo tackles, one tackle assist and a blocked punt that was recovered at the five-yard line; two plays later, Carolina scored on a Christian McCaffrey 2-yard touchdown run.

 Kansas City Chiefs

 Carter signed with the Kansas City Chiefs on March 25, 2022.
 He was released on August 30, 2022.